brajeshwar/brajeshwar.github.io/_posts/2010/2010-09-23-microsoft-opens-up-with-windows-azure.md

----
-layout: post
-title: Microsoft Opens Up with Windows Azure
+# Microsoft Opens Up with Windows Azure
----

 Open Source Developers will always have more reasons to smile than curse themselves for using Open Source Softwares.
 A new reason however is Microsoft's recent declaration at the <a href="http://osidays.com/">Open Source India conference</a>, OSI Days 2010, of the availability of a latest range of developer software tools and Software Development Kits (SDKs) for <a href="http://en.wikipedia.org/wiki/PHP">PHP</a> (Hypertext Preprocessor) developers who exclusively work on the development of <a href="http://www.microsoft.com/windowsazure/windowsazure/">Windows Azure</a>.
 As stated earlier this announcement comes as a pleasant surprise more so for open source developers (those developing Azure) than anyone else.